-The 24-hour ambient air quality monitoring data in the study area were observed to be well within NAAQS standard and WHO guideline values except PM2.5 and PM10 levels exceeded the limits provided by the WHO guidelines standard values at all locations (SPS/network) monitored.
-The average ambient noise levels obtained for all the locations for day time were observed to be falling under the CPCB Day time Noise Level Standard of Commercial areas.
+The 24-hour ambient air quality monitoring data in the study area were observed to be well within NAAQS standard and WHO guideline values except PM2.5 and PM10 levels exceeded the limits provided by the WHO guidelines standard values at all locations (SPS/APS/network) monitored.
+The average ambient noise levels obtained for all the locations for day time were observed to be falling under the CPCB noise level standard of commercial areas.